Motorola Moto G Power 5G (2024) vs TCL 50 XL 5G

 Who should buy each?

-Choose the Motorola Moto G Power 5G (2024) if: you need faster charging with 30W, prefer a better selfie camera at 16MP, or want a premium feel with vegan leather.
+Choose the Motorola Moto G Power 5G (2024) if: you need faster charging to keep up with a busy lifestyle, you want better selfie quality for social media posts, or you appreciate features like wireless charging.
+(6.7" display, 5000 mAh battery)

 Conclusion